Temporal Routing in Static Networks: The Schedule Completion Problem: Exact Algorithms for Constrained TEDSC

 \begin{theorem} $\lenTEDSC$ parameterized by $k + h$ is in $\FPT$. \end{theorem} \begin{proof} The algorithm is a modification of \Cref{alg:life-fpt-kh}.
-In addition to iterating over all $A\colon D \to [k]$, there is a second loop that iterates over all $A'\colon D \to [0, h]$ where $A'(d)$ fixes the number of remaining steps that the walk covering $d$ should have at the time of covering $d$.
+In addition to iterating over all assignments $A\colon D \to [k]$, there is a second nested loop iterating over all assignments $A'\colon D \to [h]$.
+The value $A'(d)$ fixes the number of remaining steps that the walk covering $d$ should have right before traversing the temporal edge of $d$.
 If there are demands $d = (u, v, t), d' = (u', v', t') \in D$ with $A(d) = A(d')$ and $t < t'$, but $A'(d') > A'(d)$, we continue to the next iteration.
-Such an assignment would mean that the number of remaining steps of walk $i$ has increased from when demand $d$ was covered to when $d'$ was covered, which is nonsensical.
+Such an assignment would mean that the number of remaining steps of walk $i$ has increased from when demand $d$ was covered to later when $d'$ was covered.
+In turn, we do not perform the check of Line~\ref*{line:fpt-kh-check-lifespan}, so a walk can be assigned to demands that are more than $h$ time steps apart.